Sunday, April 29, 2018

 I. Genes lead to an increased sensitivity to depression or anxiety, but genes are not determinant.

 A cursory look at this list shows that the present form of capitalism is the prime cause of depression.
 Hari doesn’t call it that, but he identifies its various aspects.
 A. His statistics show the overwhelming majority of people – 87% - either hate their jobs or just work for a paycheck.
 Most blue, pink and white collar workers are basically minions, with little to no control over their jobs.
 B. The second item indicates that capitalist individualism has run rampant, destroying the human social groupings that used to exist in society.
 Hari thinks the concern with the egoistic 'me' is a dead-end.
 Facebook is no substitute unless it leads to face-to-face interactions on a continuous basis.
 C. Capitalist advertising tells us we won’t be happy without buying some new crap.
 Tests reveal that the more materialist people are, the unhappier they are.
 D. Childhood traumas – sexual or physical abuse; constant parent negativity or verbal abuse – play a role.
 Families under financial or social stress, or with twisted ideas promoted by the more backward parts of society, break down and much of it lands on the children.
 E. Inequality in all neo-liberal societies has only gotten worse, so most people have been pushed into a subservient position and this affects their emotions.
 In studies of various countries, there is a direct connection between social inequality and increases in depression.
 The growth of the precariat is a prime example.
 As one person said, “I don’t need a social worker, I need a social worker’s wage!”
 F. As the natural world is being destroyed, and more people are pushed into cities or into rooms in cities staring at screens, the long-time human connection with nature is being severed.
 Under capital, nature is merely a commodity, to be used up for ‘free.’
 G. It is no accident that dystopian films or fiction, not just environmental or economic realities, give us a negative vision of the coming ‘future.’
-The world seems to be headed into an impasse.
+The world seems to be headed into barbarism and impasse.
 H. &I. As to genes and the brain’s chemicals, according to Hari’s studies, they are not determinants.
 This is not the line of the drug companies however.

 The profiteers who run the drug companies do not want this kind of ‘diagnosis,’ of course.
 Most drug companies are criminal enterprises that should be nationalized and put under workers control, but this government protects and coddles them.
 These greater issues Hari does not comprehend.
 From this list, Hari has left out traumas like war or rape, major accidents or disasters like hurricanes, fires, droughts or floods.
 The increase of these is related to global warming.
 So ‘childhood’ trauma should really be refined as general ‘trauma.’
 People over-medicate with bad food, dangerous drugs, excessive alcohol, obsessive sex, internet/game addictions or ‘retail therapy,’ which all have their own consequences.
-Even the explosion in pet ownership is part of this.
+Even the explosion in pet ownership is part of the loneliness epidemic.
 They are attempts to reconnect or to temporarily dull pain.
 Hari does point out that a good number of overweight women eat to protect themselves from the attentions of men, as they have been raped in the past.

 Hari’s prescriptions are social solutions, and while he is afraid to use the word ‘socialism’ they seem to lean in that direction: